envato-archive/aldous/README.md

   def perform
     if current_user && current_user.disabled && !current_ability.can?(:manage, :all)
-      return Defaults::ForbiddenView.build(errors: ['Your account has been disabled']) end end end
+      return view_builder.build(Defaults::ForbiddenView, errors: ['Your account has been disabled']) end end end